christianurech/christianurech.github.io/index.md

 Between 2010 and 2017 I worked as a teaching assistant at the University of Basel for around a dozen different courses in various fields of mathematics, which included grading homework and giving weekly tutorials.

-In Summer 2018 I taught two courses at the 2018 TMD Undergraduate and Graduate Summer School at the Nesin Math Village, Turkey - a wonderful place!
+In Summer 2018 I taught two courses at the 2018 TMD Undergraduate and Graduate Summer School at the [Nesin Math Village](https://nesinkoyleri.org/en/nesin-villages/), Turkey - a wonderful place!

 ### Supervision and Mentorship
-Don't hesitate to get in touch, if you want to do a project with me.
+Do not hesitate to get in touch, if you want to do a project with me.
 At the intersection of algebraic geometry, group theory, and topology there are many beautiful and fun subjects on all levels.

-My students:
+My students until now:
 - Jeanette Fernandez, EPFL (Master's project on Weil's regularization theorem and Master's thesis on automorphisms of Aut(A^2))
 - Marie Abadie, EPFL (Master's project on mapping class groups)
 - Amandine Favre, EPFL (Bachelor's project on completions)
 - Valentin Prost, EPFL (Bachelor's project on the Dehn-Nielsen-Baer theorem)
 - Blerton Rashiti, EPLF (Bachelor's project on groups and graphs)
 - Peter Whalley, ICL (UROP (Undergraduate Research Opportunity) on the Lickorish-Wallace theorem)
--
+- JiaJie Tao, ICL (UROP on geometric group theory)
+- Tom Buhl-Nielsen, ICL (UROP on the classification of compact surfaces)